RyazanovEvgeniy/OOP/README.md

 Interface Segregation Principle (ISP))</br>
 The interface segregation principle states that the interface of a program</br>
-should be split in a way that the user/client would only have access to the necessary methods related to their needs
+should be split in a way that the user/client would only</br>
+have access to the necessary methods related to their needs

 Dependency Inversion Principle (DIP))</br>
 High-level modules should not import anything from low-level modules</br>